Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Experiments

 \section{Experiments}

+In order to test the effectiveness of the various approaches, we evaluate the solution quality obtained by solving PMO on a variety of functions with different trust region definitions.
+Specifically, we utilize standard global optimization functions for which the optimal solution is known to create synthetic datasets.
+For each function, we randomly sample inputs from multivariate normal distributions to create a training set.
+For each input in the training set, we evaluate the known function (with noise), and use that to train models to predict the outcome.
+We can then solve a PMO with the various trust-region constraints.

+This allows for a controlled experimental evaluation of the efficacy of each trust region approach.
+Because we know the optimal value and we can generate a data set for training predictive models, the gap between the solution value obtained via PMO and the optimal value can be calculated easily and compared across the various approaches.
+Furthermore, we can also compare the best point in the training data with the values obtained through PMO to see if our proposed approaches improve upon the simple best-in-sample solution.
+Finally, we can also provide an analysis of the solution time to see which trust-region constraints provide the smallest computational burden.

+We present two sets of experimental results on two synthetic datasets based on seven global optimization benchmark functions.
+Given a synthetic dataset generated from a global optimization benchmark function $f\left(\boldsymbol{x}\right)$, we first estimate the relationship (which we denote by $F\left(\boldsymbol{x}\right)$ as in the definition of PMO) between the independent variables (i.e., the decision variables in the optimization problem) and the dependent variable using predictive modeling, then solve the PMO model, record its solution as $\boldsymbol{x}^*$, and calculate the true objective value at the solution $f\left(\boldsymbol{x}^*\right)$.
+We evaluate the quality of a solution by calculating the \emph{true outcome} of the solution (i.e., $f\left(\boldsymbol{x}^*\right)$), and the \emph{optimality error} at the optimal solution (calculated as $\Delta=|F\left(\boldsymbol{x}^*\right)-f\left(\boldsymbol{x}^*\right)|$).
+Note that we do not report percent optimality gaps because some of the functions have zero and/or negative evaluations at solutions.

-We present two sets of experimental results.
-Section \ref{sec:experiments on synthetic data} describes results on a set of synthetic data based on benchmark global optimization functions.
-Section \ref{sec:experiments on real data} provides results on a real dataset.
-All predictive models are generated in Python using the \textbf{scikit-learn} package \citep{scikit-learn}, and all optimization models are solved with Gurobi 9.0 \citep{gurobi2020} in Windows 10 on an Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz processor with 32 GB RAM.
+All predictive models are trained in Python using the \textbf{scikit-learn} package \citep{scikit-learn}, and all optimization models are solved with Gurobi 9.0 \citep{gurobi2020} in Windows 10 on an Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz processor with 32 GB RAM.